 Witch Hazel products for oily and spot-prone skin

 OUR ORGANIC WITCH HAZEL FACE WASH

 Witch Hazel is a key ingredient in the Foaming Face Wash, a cleanser for adults prone to spots.
-Made without skin-drying alcohol or SLS, this natural anti-blemish face wash gently cleanses and tones the skin while the addition of Witch Hazel helps to keep the skin fresh, balanced and blemish-free.
+Made without skin-drying alcohol, this natural anti-blemish face wash gently cleanses and tones the skin while the addition of Witch Hazel helps to keep the skin fresh, balanced and blemish-free.